nickbaldwin-monster/adinfo/readme.md

 - add settings into panel
 - turn on/off specific data fields

+Other
+- auto load results
+- set/see cookies

 ## could do later
 - export selected items only